ManageIQ/manageiq-documentation/self_service_user_interface_guide/_topics/navigating_self_service_ui.md

 The resources linked to in the help icon will be, by default, the ones listed above.
 System administrators can change them to other resources as required for the logged in user.

   - Role-Based Access Control
     The Self Service user interface supports role-based access control of menus and features.
-If you are a member of multiple user groups, you can change the acting group by navigating to ***Administrator***
+If you are a member of multiple user groups, you can change the acting group by browsing to ***Administrator***
-    \> **Change Group**, then select the new group from the available options in the list.
+    > **Change Group**, then select the new group from the available options in the list.

   - Switch Language
-    Although you can set your preferred language for the user interface from the login screen itself, you can switch to a different language than what is currently set also by navigating to ***Administrator***
+    Although you can set your preferred language for the user interface from the login screen itself, you can switch to a different language than what is currently set also by browsing to ***Administrator***
-    \> **Switch Language** within the Self Service user interface.
+    > **Switch Language** within the Self Service user interface.